 “I’m getting you there”

 Mustafa was born in Ota, an industrial town in Nigeria.
-There, his family faced discrimination because of their ethnicity.
+There, his family faced discrimination because of their religion.
 When he was five, they were forced to flee.

 Now a senior government and politics major, Mustafa is researching violent discrimination against refugees for his thesis.
 The project, which was launched through the McNair program, is a “painstaking” statistical analysis, he said, delving into the relationship between ethnic discrimination in host countries and their propensity for violence against refugees.